AMY OLLETT is a Conceptual Fashion Designer, Choreographer and Dance Artist/Researcher.

-This has led to the development of performance processes for research methodology that allows expression and physicality to go beyond the skin, encouraging practical and artistic coherence of both body and design.
+This has led to the development and innovation of a performance design research methodology 'Choreology Design" that allows expression and physicality to go beyond the skin, encouraging practical and artistic coherence of both body and design with the exploration of improvisational movement.